DC Officially Unveils the New Female Batman - And She Looks Great

 DC Comics

-Cassandra Cain is the daughter of David Cain and Lady Shiva, making her one of, if not, the most skilled fighter in the Bat-Family.
-She became Batgirl after Batman and Oracle took her and gave their blessing for her to took the mantle.
+Cassandra Cain is the daughter of David Cain and Lady Shiva, making her one of, if not the most skilled, fighters in the Bat-Family.
+She became Batgirl after Batman and Oracle took her in and gave their blessing to take on the mantle.

-What Are Other Notable Female Batman Versions In DC Lore?
+Other Notable Female Batman Versions in DC Lore

 Batwoman from Earth-11